ichthyosaurus/sailfish-patch/README.md

 **0** No problems were encountered.

-**1** Any error occurred. `PROJECT` was not able to complete the task.
+**1** Any error occurred. `gen-sailfish-patch` was not able to complete the task.

 ## INSTALLATION
 Make sure all external scripts and/or libraries as listed under **DEPENDENCIES** are properly installed.
-Then simply put `PROJECT` in any directory listed in your `$PATH` and mark it as executable:
+Then simply put `gen-sailfish-patch` in any directory listed in your `$PATH` and mark it as executable:

-    chmod +x PROJECT
+    chmod +x gen-sailfish-patch

 To install the manual page, you have to compile it from the Markdown source.
 For this, `md2man` can be used, or any other tool at your liking.
 Then copy the generated manual page to your local manual directory.
 Usually something like the below should do the job:
 9
-    md2man-roff README.md | gzip -c - > "PROJECT.1.gz"
+    md2man-roff README.md | gzip -c - > "gen-sailfish-patch.1.gz"
-    sudo cp "PROJECT.1.gz" "/usr/local/man/man1/PROJECT.1.gz"
+    sudo cp "gen-sailfish-patch.1.gz" "/usr/local/man/man1/gen-sailfish-patch.1.gz"

 ### Notes